This Azure PowerShell article will discuss the syntax and usage of the Get-AzureADUser PowerShell command with examples.

 Get-AzureADUser

-The Get-AzureADUser is an excellent Azure PowerShell cmdlet that helps you to get user details from your Azure Active Directory.
+The Get-AzureADUser is an excellent Azure PowerShell cmdlet that helps you to get user details from your Azure Active Directory or to get Azure AD user attributes.

 Below is the syntax of the Get-AzureADUser PowerShell command.